crowdsecurity/crowdsec-splunk-app/README.md

 ## Profiles

-Profiles are optional presets that automatically select a predefined set of CrowdSec output fields, so results stay consistent and you don’t have to manually maintain long fields= lists.
-You can still combine profile with fields to further restrict what is returned.
+Profiles are optional presets that automatically select a predefined set of CrowdSec output fields, so results stay consistent and you don’t have to manually maintain long `ipfield=` lists.

 - `base`: returns `ip`, `reputation`, `confidence`, `as_num`, `as_name`, `location`, `classifications`.